Diarylide pigment

 Diarylide pigments are organic compounds that are used as pigments in inks and related materials.
 They often are yellow or yellow-green.
 To some extent, these organic compounds have displaced cadmium sulfide from the market.
-They exist as yellow powders of low solubility in water.
+Being pigments, these compounds exist as (yellow) powders of low solubility in water.
+They are similar to the simpler monoazo pigments called arylide yellows.

-Production
+Production and properties

-The formation of these pigments involves the reaction of diazotized aromatic diamines (derivatives of benzidine) with coupling components, typically derivatives of acetoacetanilide.
-By varying both of these components, a wide variety of pigments have been produced.
-A related family of organic pigments are the simpler arylides, which arise from the coupling of monodiazonium salts with the same coupling partners.
+The formation of diarylide pigments involves the reaction of doubly diazotized aromatic diamines (derivatives of benzidine) with acetoacetanilide.
+By varying both of these components, several useful pigments have been produced.
+A related family of organic pigments are the simpler arylides, which arise from the coupling of mono-diazonium salts with the same coupling partners.